-Two of the rdWRMP24 selected options were included in Thames Waters WRMP19.
+Two of the WRMP24 selected options were included in Thames Waters WRMP19.
 These are Kempton WTW and Deephams Reuse 46.5.
-The HRA for these options was reviewed using any updated data.
-A summary of the outcomes is presented in this section, further details can be found in Annex C.10 and C.11.
+The HRA for these options was reviewed and a summary of the outcomes is presented in this section.
 The WRMP19 assessments are available in the 'Thames Water Final Water Resources Management Plan 2019 Technical Appendices - Appendix C: Habitats Regulations Assessment.
 Ricardo Energy & Environment.
 Report for Thames Water, April 2020'.